dragonfist453/GNN/README.md

 Models are created on each HPCC node, and training, evaluation and predictions are done in a distributed fashion across the HPCC cluster.

 The Module GNNI defines the ECL interface to Keras.
-It currently only supports the Keras Sequential model.
+It supports any Keras model (Functional or Sequential), and allows models with multiple inputs and outputs.

-GNN is designed to handle any type of Neural Network model that can be built using the Keras Sequential model.
+GNN is designed to handle any type of Neural Network model that can be built using Keras.
 This includes Classical Neural Networks as well as Convolutional Networks and Recursive Networks such as LSTM, or any combination of the above.